SpilledMilkCOM/CommandLineOptions/README.md

 # ⚙️ Command Line Options

-A command line parser that leverages System.CommandLine and binds the parsed options to an IOptions settings class.
+A command line parser that leverages Microsoft's **System.CommandLine** and binds the parsed options to an `IOptions` settings class.

 # 🛠️ Setup